stevekerrick/GraphqlToTsql/docs/demo.md

 # Sample Queries

 `Sample Queries` is a UI showing a wide assortment of sample queries.
-The user can modify them or create one of their own.
+You can modify them or create one of your own.
 After a query is run, the page shows the resulting data, the T-SQL that was generated, and some runtime statistics.

 <h2><a href="//graphqltotsqldemoapp.azurewebsites.net/" target="_blank">Sample Queries App</a></h2>